abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/eftest-cloverage.md

 ### Running using [Leningen](https://leiningen.org/)

-The same ability availables in `Leningen` even with the full support of all options and not need to define test and source paths:
+The same ability is available in `Leningen` even with the full support of all options and not need to define test and source paths:

+*project.clj*
 ```
 (defproject myprj "0.1.0-SNAPSHOT"
   ...